slatedocs/slate/source/index.html.md

 }
 ```

-An endpoint to check your payment or invoice data is also available and can be accessed at anytime [https://api-docs.oyindonesia.com/#api-get](https://api-docs.oyindonesia.com/#api-get).
+An endpoint to check your [payment or invoice data](https://api-docs.oyindonesia.com/#api-get) is also available and can be accessed at anytime.

 > Below is an example of a request body to execute your request: